RMS Mauretania's First-Class Accommodations: A Voyage into Edwardian Elegance

 The First Class Stateroom Called the Sheraton Room on the RMS Mauretania, 1907.

-On the promenade and boat decks, in addition to the Adams, Sheraton, and Chippendale rooms, a large number of staterooms for one and two persons are provided, and a few three berth rooms.
+On the promenade and boat decks, in addition to the Adams, Sheraton, and Chippendale rooms, many staterooms for one and two persons, as well as a few three-berth rooms, are provided.
 No stateroom on the boat deck is intended to accommodate more than two passengers.

 First Class Stateroom Called the Adams Room on the RMS Mauretania, 1907.